As you probably already know, scams and hoaxes abound on Facebook.

 Luckily, many of those scams and the vast majority of the hoaxes are relatively benign other than the irritation they cause, but some of them are actually quite dangerous.

-One of the most dangerous scams ever to hit Facebook is being perpetrated as we speak.
+One of the most dangerous scams ever to hit Facebook is rearing its ugly head once again.

 It’s called the “Malicious Tagging” scam and it typically works something like this…